 When the applicant applies for a visa, it's important to tell their employer and the staff at the South Korean embassy whether they would like a multiple- or single-entry visa.

-A single-entry visa means that should an expat need to leave South Korea for a vacation or on business they will need to get a re-entry stamp from the immigration office at the airport, at a cost.
-It's also possible to change a visa from a single-entry to a multiple-entry visa after having registered for an Alien Registration Card (ARC).
+A single-entry visa means that if an expat needs to leave South Korea for a holiday or on business, they will need to get a re-entry stamp from the immigration office at the airport, at a cost.
+It's also possible to change a visa from a single-entry to a multiple-entry visa after registering for a Residence Card.

 Residency card in South Korea

-A residency card, officially known as an Alien Registration Card, is required for opening a bank account, signing a lease, getting a cell phone contract and applying for a driver’s licence in South Korea.
-An ARC can be obtained from an expat's closest immigration office.
+A Residence Card, formerly known as an Alien Registration Card, is required to open a bank account, sign a lease, get a cell phone contract and apply for a driving licence in South Korea.
+A Residency Card can be obtained from an expat's closest immigration office.

-Applicants will need their employer’s business registration number, passport photos, their passport and an application fee.
-Further fees are required if an applicant wants to change a single-entry visa to a multiple-entry visa.
-It is also advisable for expats to take their criminal clearance certificate and academic credentials with them to the immigration offices and requirements differ between different kinds of visas.
+Applicants will need their employer’s business registration number, passport photos, proof of residence, their passport and an application form as well as the related fees.
+Further fees are required if an applicant wants to change from a single-entry visa to a multiple-entry visa.
+It is also advisable for expats to bring their criminal clearance certificate and academic credentials to the immigration offices, and requirements differ between different kinds of visas.

 Once the application form has been completed and handed to the immigration official, the applicant's fingerprints will be taken.
-They will then be handed a receipt with the date on which their passport and Alien Registration Card will be ready for collection.
+They will then be handed a receipt with the date their passport and Residence Card will be ready for collection.
+Expats will need to book an appointment online to access the immigration office.

 Changing employers in South Korea

-Changing employers is a complicated procedure as work visas in South Korea are sponsored by the employer.
-This means that in order to change employers, a foreign employee will need to have their visa changed.
+Changing employers is a complicated procedure, as work visas in South Korea are sponsored by the employer.
+This means that to change employers, a foreign employee must have their visa changed.

 This can be done without leaving South Korea if the applicant has all the relevant documents needed for a visa and if their current employer signs a letter of release.
-The letter is then submitted to the Korean immigration office with the applicant's passport and Alien Registration Card.
+The letter is then submitted to the Korean immigration office with the applicant's passport and Residence Card.

 Expat Health Insurance